 Here are some suggestions of foods to try:

-Drinking a smoothie after oral surgery is an excellent way to make sure that you are getting all of your daily vitamins, minerals and even protein that your body needs for healing.
+Drinking a smoothie after oral surgery is an excellent way to ensure you get all the vitamins, minerals, and even protein your body needs for healing.
 A simple recipe like 1 cup unsweetened almond milk.
-1 cup berries (avoid seeds), 1 banana, frozen, 1/2 cup plain Greek yogurt and 2 scoops of Vanilla Protein Powder can really help with hunger and energy level and it doesn’t require any chewing.
+1 cup berries (seedless), 1 frozen banana, 1/2 cup plain Greek yogurt, and 2 scoops of Vanilla Protein Powder can really help with hunger and energy levels, and they don’t require any chewing.
 Check out all kinds of great smoothie recipes by visiting: http://www.doctoroz.com/recipe-collection/protein-shake-recipes

-Pudding, Jell-O, applesauce, custard, oatmeal, cream of wheat, yogurt, popsicles, milkshakes, and ice cream are some great options of soft snacks.
-We suggest buying single servings to make things convenient.
+Pudding, Jell-O, applesauce, custard, oatmeal, cream of wheat, yogurt, popsicles, milkshakes, and ice cream are some great options for soft snacks.
+We suggest buying single-serve items to make things more convenient.

 Click the link for a healthy recipe for oatmeal